-PHP 7.2 reaches end of life (EOL) in January 2021 and PHP 8 will be released soon.
-With these major changes affecting PHP-based content management systems (CMSs) and overall LAMP-stack server security, it’s important to know how to maintain up-to-date PHP versions on your cPanel-managed VPS or dedicated server with WebHost Manager (WHM).
+PHP 7.2 reached end of life (EOL) in January 2021 and PHP 8 is available now.
+The major changes of this new PHP version affect many of the most popular PHP-based content management systems (CMSs) and overall LAMP-stack server security as features have been heavily revised for better security and performance.
+It’s important to know how to maintain up-to-date PHP versions on your cPanel VPS or dedicated server with WebHost Manager (WHM).

 Below we cover how to: